google-parfait/tensorflow-federated/docs/design/tracing.md

   return x[0]
 ```

-Here the function’s parameter is a tuple and in the body of the fuction the 0th
+Here the function’s parameter is a tuple and in the body of the function the 0th
 element is selected.
 This invokes Python’s `__getitem__` method, which is
 overridden on `ValueImpl`.
 In the simplest case, the implementation of
 `ValueImpl.__getitem__` constructs a